GRAPE for Fast and Scalable Graph Processing and random walk-based Embedding: Methods

 All of the provided edge-label prediction models support binary and multi-class classification tasks.
 We currently lack support for multi-label classification tasks, which is being addressed.

 All of the provided node-label prediction models support binary, multi-class and multi-label classification tasks.
-Parameters used for the evaluation of node-label prediction models in \gra~pipelines are available in the Supplementary Information S4.3.
+Parameters used for the evaluation of node-label prediction models in \gra~pipelines are available in the Supplementary Information Section 4.3.